 Many students will not have studied politics before.
 However, it is clearly desirable that you have an interest in politics and current affairs.
 If you are the sort of person who enjoys keeping up with topical issues then this might be the course for you.
-The course is open to all students who achieve the minimum entry requirements for the sixth form.
-Due to the literacy aspect, a secure 5 or ideally a grade 6 in English is recommended but not essential.
+The course is open to all students who achieve a grade 6 or higher in English or any other relevant humanity subject.